1 Corinthians Chapter 1

 Wisdom of God and Foolishness of Man

-1. For the preaching of the cross is indeed foolishness to the men who perish; but it’s the power of God to us, the men who are saved.
+1. For the preaching of the cross is indeed foolishness to the men perishing, but it’s the power of God to us, the men being saved.

 2. For it is *written: “I will destroy the wisdom of the wise, and I will nullify the intelligence of the intelligent.”6Quotation/allusion to Isaiah 29:14

-4. For since in God’s wisdom, the world didn’t know God through wisdom, God was pleased to save the men who believe through the foolishness of the gospel’s proclamation.
+4. For since in God’s wisdom, the world didn’t know God through wisdom, God was pleased to save the men believing through the foolishness of the gospel’s proclamation.

 5. And since Jews ask for miraculous signs and Greeks seek wisdom,